 As teachers we spend a tremendous amount of time teaching our students to write.
 And for good reason!
 The ability to clearly express one’s thoughts in writing is an essential academic and life-skill.
-Study after study has shown that students who are able to master writing skills early on struggle less in overall literacy and communicating.
+Study after study has shown that students who are able to master writing skills early on struggle less in overall literacy and communication.

 The Common Core writing domain focuses on three big types of writing: informative, opinion and narrative writing.
 Each genre serves a unique purpose and follows a specific structure which we must explicitly teach our students.